FRITZ!Box 7369 Service - Knowledge Base

 4 Configuring the device to automatically obtain IP settings

-To ensure that the device always uses the correct IP settings, make sure that it automatically obtains its IP settings from the FRITZ!Box (this is the standard setting for most devices):
+To ensure that the device always uses the correct IP settings, make sure that it automatically obtains its IP settings from the FRITZ!Box (this is the default setting for most devices):

 - Configure the device to automatically obtain IP settings via DHCP.